ishaanchainani/Assignment-2/README.md

 # Assignment-2

 Ishaan Chainani

 2315756

-Received assistance and collaborated with Macy Werner (Monday/Wednesday Class) and Saniya Syed
+Received assistance from and collaborated with Macy Werner (Monday/Wednesday Class) and Saniya Syed